diana7376/DSL_Labs/reports/lab1.md

 ## Conclusions / Results

-The implementation successfully demonstrates:
-- The generation of valid words based on regular grammar rules.
-- The conversion of grammar into a finite automaton.
-- The ability to check whether a string is accepted by the automaton.

-The project meets all the objectives and can be expanded with additional features, such as visualization of the finite automaton’s state transitions.
+&ensp;&ensp;&ensp;This project successfully demonstrates the core principles of formal languages and finite automata by implementing a Grammar class that generates valid strings and a Finite Automaton class that verifies whether a given string belongs to the language.
+The system effectively converts a regular grammar into a deterministic finite automaton, ensuring correct state transitions and validation processes.
+The results confirm that the automaton correctly distinguishes between valid and invalid strings based on the defined grammar rules.
+This implementation provides a solid foundation for further improvements, such as visualization of state transitions or support for more complex language recognition tasks.
 ## References
 1. [Video: Introduction to Finite Automata](https://www.youtube.com/watch?v=9syvZr-9xwk)
 2. [University Course on Formal Languages](https://else.fcim.utm.md/course/view.php?id=98)